 Small cell carcinoma, also called oat cell cancer, is a poorly differentiated neuroendocrine tumor of the lungs.
 It is highly prevalent in the smokers.
-The lesser differentiated the cells among the tumor cells are, the more invasive and aggressive will be the cancer.
-It is more common in males than females.
+The lesser differentiated the cells among the tumor cells are, the more invasive and aggressive the cancer will be.
+It is more common in males than in females.

 Carcinoma of the glandular epithelium of the lungs is most common type of lung cancer among non-smokers.
 Smoking is the major risk factor for this type of cancer as well.
 These tumors are located at the peripheries lung tissue.
 Histologically cancer tissues have papillary structure and bronchio-alveolar pattern with glandular cells and cellular mucin i.e differentiated cells.